B90 (star)

-B90 (often referred to as [W60] B90) is a large, highly luminous red supergiant star similar to Betelgeuse in the Large Magellanic Cloud.
+B90 (often referred to as [W60] B90) is a large and highly luminous red supergiant star similar to Betelgeuse in the Large Magellanic Cloud.
+It is one of the largest known stars and also one of the most luminous of its type.

 Discovery

 B90 was discovered in 1956 by Karl Gordon Henize in a catalogue of H-alpha emission stars and nebulae in the Large Magellanic Cloud.
 He designated it LHA 120-N 132E, indicating emission line nebula 132E on plate 120.
 The LHA is originally LHα, standing for H-alpha emission objects identified at the Lamont-Hussey Observatory.